nikhiltore/Analytix-Labs/README.md

 # Analytix-Labs
-This repository contains projects and certificates of Advance Certification in Data Science and AI (IIT) from AnalytixLabs.
+This repository contains Certificates of Advance Certification in Data Science and AI (IIT) from AnalytixLabs.